 I didn’t understand how to use the tools yet.
-I didn’t know to space the dots or when to layer the paint.
-I gave myself permission to make a mess and fail on this first one.
+For instance, I didn’t know to space the dots or when to layer the paint.
+So I gave myself permission to make a mess and fail on this first one.
 It was freeing to just play with the new tools and not have unrealistic expectations of myself.

 Here’s another attempt; it’s not perfect, but it’s interesting and fun.
 I’m learning.
 They are both works in progress, and that’s okay, as I too am a work in progress.
 We all are.